daisy-12138/M2EH/README.md

 ## Introduction

-This is the official pytorch implementation of [Multi-branch Network with Multi-feature Enhancement for Improving the Generalization of Facial Forgery Detection]
+This is the implementation of Multi-branch Network with Multi-feature Enhancement for Improving the Generalization of Facial Forgery Detection

 <br/><br/>